mulesoft-assets/template-sfdc2sap-account-migration/README.md

 # Run it! <a name="runit"/>
 Simple steps to get Salesforce to SAP Account Migration running.
-In any of the ways you would like to run this Template this is an example of the output you'll see after hitting the HTTP endpoint:
-	{
-	  "Message": "Batch Process initiated",
-	  "ID": "7fc674b0-e4b7-11e7-9627-100ba905a441",
-	  "RecordCount": 32,
-	  "StartExecutionOn": "2017-12-19T13:24:03Z"
-	}

 ## Running on premise <a name="runonopremise"/>
 In this section we detail the way you should run your Anypoint Template on your computer.